Learn more about TMS today!

 You can resume normal activities immediately.

+Because there are no effects on alertness, you can drive yourself to and from treatment sessions.
 In-office treatment with NeuroStar TMS Therapy typically takes 19-37 minutes and is administered 5 days a week for approximately 7 weeks.*

 TMS Testimonials